Agalisiga “Chuj” Mackey

 Grand Cayman, Cayman Islands

 Swanky Kitchen Band is on a quest to revive the traditional music of the Cayman Islands.
 Set amidst the blue waters of the Caribbean Sea, the three tiny islands are home to kitchen dance music, an infectiously danceable fiddle-driven style.
 The kitchen dance sound, created through a crossroads of European and African influences, nearly disappeared save for the efforts of Swanky Kitchen Band, the last of the Caymanian kitchen bands.
+“Swanky,” as the group is known to its fan base, was founded by fiddler Samuel Rose, at a time when development and societal change nearly ended the genre.
+The band adds a modern twist to their Caymanian heritage with more contemporary instruments, creating a 10-piece powerhouse dance band.

 The Chuck Brown Band